nahati/contao-isotope-stock/README.md

 ## Last changes

 - Limited orders are handled now as well
+- Limits are shown in product list and details view

 ## Possibel future features

-- Show the available quantity per product in the backend product list.
+- Display the available quantity per product in the backend product list.
-- Show the available quantity per product in the frontend (product list, product view, cart).

 ## Features

-### Stockmanagement type A: Handle limited editions
+### A) Handle limited editions

 Handle limited editions (for single products as well as for variants): Take `quantity` and `inventory_status` of a product into account.

+#### Usecases:

+- Add product to cart
+- Update item in cart
+- Delete item from cart
+- Merge carts (guest cart and member cart)
+- Checkout

+Does not (yet) handle these usecases ([see here](https://github.com/isotope/core/issues/2432))

+- Delete old carts
+- Delete old orders

 #### Cart